A GUIDE TO THE BEST KNOWN WINE REGIONS IN AUSTRALIA

 Travel time: 30 minutes

-Public transport rating: Not a straighforward journey, it will require a couple of buses and take about 1 hour 20 minutes.
+Public transport rating: Not a straightforward journey, it will require a couple of buses and take about 1 hour 20 minutes.

 Granite Belt Wine Region, Queensland